 You can attend public screenings and festivals at venues around the country.
 We provide education materials for school and community groups.

 The Collection | Ngā Kohinga

-We care for a diverse collection of more than 840,000 items, dating back to 1895.
+We care for a diverse collection of nearly 800,000 items, dating back to 1895.
 The collection includes film and television, sound and radio recordings, as well as video games, posters, artefacts and documents sourced from: